How To Become a Casting Associate

 If you could describe in one word what makes you successful, what would it be?

 Elise Buedel is a Casting Associate with Rene Haynes Casting in Burbank, CA. A native of Brookline, MA, she moved to Los Angeles in 2008 to pursue a career in acting.
 She entered the world of casting in 2016 and has worked on hit shows such as Yellowstone and the British series Jamestown.
 She also has a few upcoming exciting projects releasing in 2019, such as the Netflix series Chambers and the Canadian horror film Blood Quantum.
-Elise’s love for acting and Actors has spilled over to her casting career and makes her a true cheerleader for the amazing Actors that put their heart and soul into their work.
+Elise’s love for acting and Actors has spilt over to her casting career and makes her a true cheerleader for the amazing Actors that put their heart and soul into their work.